fi-muni/PA165/eshop-persistence/seminar-persistence/README-seminar-02.md

 ## Seminar 02 30.9.2014
-In this seminar you will reuse your knowledge of mapping and you will extend it a bit.
-Most of the seminar is dedicated to gain more confidence with JPQL and Entity States.
-Everything that you will do in the second seminar is related container managed EntityManager.
+In this seminar you will mostly work with unit tests.
+These three tests are the most importatnt for you:
+AppManagedEntityManagerTest, ContainerManagedEntityManagerTest, ProductDaoTest.
+The tests are documented, read through the comments before you begin your tasks.

-**Task 01** All the assignements of this seminar will require you to work with unit tests.
-You need to know how to run a unit test from IDE and also from the command line.
-First run the following single test method from the IDE:  JpqlTest.findPets()
+**Task 01** First run the following single test method from the IDE:  AppManagedEntityManagerTest.persistAndFindProduct()

 It should pass
 ```